thatokhojane1/Part1/README.md

 Open Visual Studio.
-Go to the console program
+Go to the console program.
 The code is in the program.cs file use the code to check the recipe follow instructions to add ingredients